Proximal Survival Analysis to Handle Dependent Right Censoring: Proximal Identification

 Adopting the common counting process notation \citep{andersen2012statistical}, we define $dN_T(t) = \mathbbm{1}(t \leq \widetilde T < t + dt, \Delta = 1) = \mathbbm{1}(t \leq T < t + dt, T < C)$.
 For any function $f$ over time $t$ we define

-where the supremum runs over the set of all partitions $\cP =\left\{P=\{t_{0},\cdots, t_{M}\}\mid P{\text{ is a partition of }}[0,\infty)\right\}$ of the given interval.
+where the supremum is over $\cP =\left\{P=\{t_{0},\cdots, t_{M}\}\mid P{\text{ is a partition of }}[0,\infty)\right\}$, the set of all possible partitions of the given interval, .
 We say a function $f(t)$ over time $t$ of bounded variation if $V_0^\infty(f) < \infty$.
-We call a stochastic process $\cO(t)$ of pathwise bounded variation if each path of it is of bounded variation.
-We impose the following assumption on the observed data to guarantee the existence of an event-inducing bridge process, defined in the assumption, which proves central to our identification framework. \begin{assump}[Existence of an Event-inducing Bridge Process] There exists an {\it event-inducing bridge process} $h_0\{t, \overline w(t), \overline x(t); D, \theta\}$ of pathwise bounded variation satisfying
+We call a stochastic process $\cO(t)$ of pathwise bounded variation if its paths are of bounded variation almost surely.
+We impose the following assumption on the observed data to guarantee the existence of an event-inducing bridge process (defined in the assumption), which proves central to our identification framework. \begin{assump}[Existence of an Event-inducing Bridge Process] There exists an {\it event-inducing bridge process} $h_0\{t, \overline w(t), \overline x(t); D, \theta\}$ of pathwise bounded variation satisfying

 where

 with an initial condition